assumptafuomsuk/portfolio-project/README.md

 In this project, I analyzed a dataset from a site called Real-world Fake. here is the link to the site. https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Hospitality.csv
 They have some really amazing data sets that are beginner-friendly. here are the steps I followed.
-1. Downloaded the CSV file
+.
+Downloaded the CSV file
-2. imported it into MySQL workbench
+. imported it into MySQL workbench
-3. cleaned the data
+. cleaned the data
-4. I wrote some queries to answer some questions.
+.
+I wrote some queries to answer some questions.
-5. created a visualizations.
+. created visualizations.